vvlnote/vvlnote.github.io/_posts/2019-12-22-enter_your_title_here.markdown

 ---

-The content of your blog post goes here.

 In the linear data structure, there are 4 ways of implmentations:
 * Array:  this is a random access data structure, where each elemement inside this array can be accessed directly and in O(1) time.
 * Linked List:   this is a sequencial access data structure, where each element can be access only in particular order, i.e. strting from head of the linked list.